bdeployteam/bdeploy/doc/retypeuser/experts/pooling.md

 ## Per-BHive Pool Setup

-Each **BHive** can have a configured _pool directory_, which must be non-existant or an existing object database.
+Each **BHive** can have a configured _pool directory_, which must be non-existent or an existing object database.
 You can enable pooling on a single **BHive** from the CLI using:

 ```
 bdeploy bhive --hive=/path/to/hive --pool=/path/to/pool